menu

 Overview

 Glendale is a tiny town located in the state of South Carolina.
 With a population of 244 people and just one neighborhood, Glendale is the 262nd largest community in South Carolina.
-Glendale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Glendale has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Glendale is generally considered to be a blue-collar town.
-43.56% of the Glendale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Glendale is a blue-collar town, with 43.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Glendale is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Glendale who work in personal care services (11.66%), management occupations (10.43%), and law enforcement and fire fighting (9.82%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.82% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.